This Sugar-Free Condensed Milk will help you cook your favorite desserts without the added sugar found in sweetened condensed milk.

 Here’s the best part.
 This recipe only has 3 ingredients!
 You’ll need heavy cream, a sugar substitute, and butter.

 For the sugar substitute, you need to use a powdered version that dissolves well.
-A granulated version works too, but it won’t be smooth and creamy – it’ll still have little flecks that are undissolved.
+A granulated version works in a pinch, but it won’t be as smooth and creamy – it’ll still have little flecks of granules that are undissolved.

 - Start by heating the butter in a saucepan over medium heat.